SHARP-EATMAN

 1/4" - 1/3" (small to medium-small)

-Epeolus bees are a variety of cuckoo bee that parasitizes the nests of cellophane bees of the genus Colletes.
+Epeolus are a variety of cuckoo bee that parasitizes the nests of cellophane bees of the genus Colletes.
 Cellophane bees protect their nests from moisture by lining their brood- cell walls with a plastic-like substance.
 The female Epeolus bee has spikes on the ends of her abdomen that allow her to break through the walls' plastic seal in order to penetrate cellophane bee nests.
-The Epeolus bee then exudes a glue-like substance, which she uses to append her own eggs to cellophane bee brood-cell walls.
+The Epeolus then exudes a glue-like substance, which she uses to append her own eggs to cellophane bee brood-cell walls.
 When the Epeolus larvae hatch, they feed on the pollen provisions left by the mother cellophane bee for her offspring.

 There are about 100 species of Epeolus bees worldwide; 9 reside in New York State alone.
-The species shown here is the two-banded Epeolus cuckoo bee (Epeolus bifasciatus).
+The species shown here is the two-banded cellophane cuckoo bee (Epeolus bifasciatus).
 Entomologist Charles Robertson noted in his 1926 publication, "Phenology of Inquiline and Nest-malting Bees," that he believed Epeolus bifasciatus cuckoos targeted the nests of broad-footed cellophane bees (Colletes latitarsis).
 (These tomatillo pollinators are shown on the cellophane bee page of this guide.)

 Male and female bees of this species closely resemble each other.
 The bee shown here is a male.